-For the first few days, it is best to operate the fireplace with the primary air control fully open (handle pushed to the far right).
+For the first few days, it is best to operate the fireplace with the manual control fully open (moved to the right as far as possible).
 Just control the fire as you would any normal fireplace, using one or two logs at a time for a smaller fire, or more logs for more heat.
 Once you become familiar with operating the fireplace with the control open, you can start experimenting with lower settings.
+Remember: when the fireplace is hot, the control will not need as much movement to reduce the fire as when it is cold.
+The bimetal coil will already have shut the damper part way.